C1.4 Create and describe patterns to illustrate relationships among whole numbers and decimal numbers.

 Skill: Creating and Describing Number Patterns to Represent Relationships Between Whole Numbers and Decimal Numbers

-Patterns can be used to understand the relationships between natural numbers and decimal numbers.
+Patterns can be used to understand the relationships between whole numbers and decimal numbers.

 Example